 While Steve agrees that technology is a key driver in the accounting profession, it still must take a backseat in importance to the human factor.
-Steve’s identification of factors for personal and professional success serves as either valuable primer for both newer and young professionals who seek to advance in the profession as well as a refreshing reminder for the mature practitioner.
+Steve’s identification of factors for personal and professional success serves as a valuable primer for both newer and young professionals who seek to advance in the profession, as well as a refreshing reminder for the mature practitioner.
 An important read for accounting professionals… for that matter, all professionals.

 – Nancy Fox is the founder of The Business Fox through which she provides business coaching to high performing professionals and entrepreneurs.
 She is an acclaimed author, national speaker and online business educator helping people advance their business careers using unique business strategies and tactics.

 Few in the CPA profession have the breadth and knowledge of the workings of a CPA firm from both the internal and external perspectives.
 Steve is one of the few.
 His unique insight, knowledge, experience and ability brings to many the timely mentoring the profession needs at a time of dramatic and constant change.